Practical Skills: Biomolecular Archaeology

 - Perform an analysis on biomolecular data, specifically protein mass spectrometry (ZooMS) and stable isotope analysis

-- Critically evaluate research articles
+- Critically evaluate research articles on biomolecular archaeology

 This module builds on the first year module Introduction to Archaeological Science where students have been introduced to the scientific methods used in the study of animal remains.